Janus

 In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/ JAY-nəs; Iānus [ˈi̯aːnʊs]) is the god of beginnings, gates, transitions, time, duality, doorways, passages, frames, and endings.
-He is usually depicted as having two faces.
+He is usually depicted as having a double-sided head.
 The month of January is named for Janus (Ianuarius).
 According to ancient Roman farmers' almanacs, Juno was mistaken as the tutelary deity of the month of January, but Juno is the tutelary deity of the month of June.

 Janus presided over the beginning and ending of conflict, and hence war and peace.
-The gates of a building in Rome named after him (not a temple, as it is often called, but an open enclosure with gates at each end) were opened in time of war, and closed to mark the arrival of peace.
-As a god of transitions, he had functions pertaining to birth and to journeys and exchange, and in his association with Portunus, a similar harbor and gateway god, he was concerned with travelling, trading and shipping.
+The gates of the Temple of Janus in Rome were opened in time of war and closed to mark the arrival of peace.
+As a god of transitions, he had functions pertaining to birth and to journeys and exchange, and in his association with Portunus, a similar harbor and gateway god, he was concerned with travelling, trading, and shipping.

 Janus had no flamen or specialised priest (sacerdos) assigned to him, but the King of the Sacred Rites (rex sacrorum) himself carried out his ceremonies.
 Janus had a ubiquitous presence in religious ceremonies throughout the year.
 As such, Janus was ritually invoked at the beginning of each ceremony, regardless of the main deity honored on any particular occasion.

-While the ancient Greeks had no known equivalent to Janus, there is considerate overlap with Culśanś of the Etruscan pantheon.
+While the ancient Greeks had no known equivalent to Janus, there is considerable overlap with Culśanś of the Etruscan pantheon.

-Name

 Etymology

 The name of the god Iānus, meaning in Latin 'arched passage, doorway', stems from Proto-Italic *iānu ('door'), ultimately from Proto-Indo-European *ieh₂nu ('passage').
-It is cognate with Sanskrit yāti ('to go, travel'), Lithuanian jóti ('to go, ride'), Irish áth ('ford') or Serbo-Croatian jàhati ('to ride').
+It is cognate with Sanskrit yāti ('to go, travel'), Lithuanian jóti ('to go, ride'), Irish áth ('ford'), or Serbo-Croatian jàhati ('to ride').

 Iānus would then be an action name expressing the idea of going, passing, formed on the root *yā- < *y-eð2- theme II of the root *ey- go from which eō, ειμι.
 Other modern scholars object to an Indo-European etymology either from Dianus or from root *yā-.

 From Ianus derived ianua ("door"), and hence the English word "janitor" (Latin, ianitor).